shoganhennessy/shoganhennessy.github.io/_pages/about.md

 I am a PhD student in the Department of Economics at Cornell University, and my research uses unique data to learn about causal relationships in labour economics.
 My [recent work](https://shoganhennessy.github.io/research/) specifically focuses on:

-- Mendelian randomisation, when the exclusion restriction is not credible
+- Mendelian Randomisation, estimating causal effects when the exclusion restriction is not credible
 - Faculty in US higher education, documenting the substitution away from employing tenured professors towards contingent lecturers following falls in state funding
 - Persistence of food in security among families in the US, in the absence of precise panel data